toddledev/documentation/docs/15-connecting-data/05-streaming/index.md

 ![Parse response|16/9](parse-response.webp)

-If your backend service doesn't set the correct header, you can override the default behavior:
+If your back-end service doesn't set the correct header, you can override the default behavior:

 1. Go to the **Advanced** tab in your API configuration
 2. Find the **Response parsing** section and select the appropriate option: